Lost In Pages: Book Reflections, April 2024 – The Heroine’s Journey

 “I look at him looking at me, and overflow with something I cannot put a name to.
 “Because when I’m with you, Mallory, everything is different.
 When I’m with you, I want to play more than I want to win.”

-First place with with 157,687 votes in the Goodreads Choice Awards in the category Best Romance 2023)
+First place with with 157,687 votes in the Goodreads Choice Awards in the category Best Romance 2023; She Reads Best of Award for Romance 2023)

 Book by Emily Henry titled "Happy Place"